rambotech/BOG.DropZone/README.md

 - Enter these commands in the terminal window:
   - ```cd .\bin\Debug\net5.0\```
   - ```.\start_me.bat```
-- The rerminal window will display the following:
+- The terminal window will display the following:

 ```
 AccessToken: YourAccessTokenValueHere